Derick E. Hingle-USA TODAY Sports. Pictured: Anthony Davis

 Even the worst teams are getting to the line at a higher rate.

-“Rules changes have aided scoring in football and it appears the NBA has followed suit,” Scott Cooley, an odds consultant for BetDSI told The Action Network.
+“Rules changes have aided scoring in football and it appears the NBA has followed suit,” Scott Cooley, an odds consultant told The Action Network.
 “You’ve got guys coming out stating that they’ve been told officiating will be tight, so we’ve got to be ready to adjust to that as well as the perception the public will proceed with based on what they’re seeing through these first few days of basketball.”

 Shortened Shot Clocks